GaurangTandon/CPtools/tips.md

 1. Always check size of string before applying integer parsing functions.
 For example, don't pass strings of length greater than 18 to `stoull`.

+## Math

+1. `std::pow` is a constant time operation.
+See [SO](https://stackoverflow.com/q/13418180) and [code submission](https://codeforces.com/contest/453/submission/55961090) that passes on Codeforces.

 ## General algo

 1. **Stackoverflow**: The recursion stack is limited to around 350,000 on an average machine.
 This solution won't TLE, but will give a memory limit exceeded error.
 You'll get an error similar to `SIGSEGV: Invalid memory reference`, and in gdb, you will get the line number as the start of the method header.
 In general, avoid using recursion for such large cases, use iteration instead.